cdktf/cdktf-provider-okta/docs/appAccessPolicyAssignment.python.md

 - *Type:* str

-Application ID.
+The application ID; this value is immutable and can not be updated.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.4.2/docs/resources/app_access_policy_assignment#app_id AppAccessPolicyAssignment#app_id}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.4.3/docs/resources/app_access_policy_assignment#app_id AppAccessPolicyAssignment#app_id}

 ---